bullet-train-co/bullet_train-base/docs/super-scaffolding/sortable.md

 The `--sortable` option:

-1. wraps the table's body in a `sortable` Stimulus controller, providing drag and drop re-ordering
+1. Wraps the table's body in a `sortable` Stimulus controller, providing drag-and-drop re-ordering;
-2. adds a `reorder` action to your resource via `include SortableActions`, triggered automatically on re-order
+2. Adds a `reorder` action to your resource via `include SortableActions`, triggered automatically on re-order;
-3. adds a migration to add the `sort_order` column to your model to store the ordering
+3. Adds a migration to add the `sort_order` column to your model to store the ordering;
-4. adds a `default_scope` and auto increments `sort_order` on create via `include Sortable` on the model
+4. Adds a `default_scope` which orders by `sort_order` and auto increments `sort_order` on create via `include Sortable` on the model.

 ## Disabling Saving on Re-order